Short URL for this page:

 (i) Perception is not the whole of knowledge, for a great part of what is generally recognised to be knowledge consists of truths involving terms which are not objects of perception at all.
 There is much we know about sensible objects, which is known by intellectual reflection and not immediately by perception.
 Plato gives existence or non‑existence as examples.4 Suppose that man sees a mirage.
 It is not immediate sense-perception that can inform him as to the objective existence or non‑existence of the mirage perceived: it is only rational reflection that can tell him this.
 Again, the conclusions and arguments of mathematics are not apprehended by sense.
 One might add that our knowledge of a person's character is something more than can be explained by the definition, "Knowledge is perception," for our knowledge of a person's character is certainly not given in bare sensation.

 (ii) Sense-perception, even within its own sphere, is not knowledge.
 We cannot really be said to know anything if we have not attained truth about it, e.g. concerning its existence or non‑existence, its likeness to another thing or its unlikeness.
-But turn is given in reflection, in the judgment, not in bare sensation.
+But truth is given in reflection, in the judgment, not in bare sensation.
 The bare sensation may give, e.g. one white surface and a second white surface, but in order to judge the similarity between the two, the mind's activity is necessary.
 Similarly, the p146 railway lines appear to converge: it is in intellectual reflection that we know that they are really parallel.

 Sense-perception is not, therefore, worthy of the name of knowledge.
-It should be noted how much Plato is influenced by the conviction that sense-objects are not proper objects of knowledge and cannot be so, since knowledge is of what is, of the stable and abiding, whereas objects of sense cannot really be said to bequa perceived, at least — but only to become.
+It should be noted how much Plato is influenced by the conviction that sense-objects are not proper objects of knowledge and cannot be so, since knowledge is of what is, of the stable and abiding, whereas objects of sense cannot really be said to be — qua perceived, at least — but only to become.
 Sense-objects are objects of apprehension in some sort, of course, but they elude the mind too much to be objects of real knowledge, which must be, as we have said, (i) infallible, (ii) of what is.

-(It is noteworthy that Plato, in disposing of the claim of perception to be the whole of knowledge, contrasts the private or peculiar objects of the special senses — e.g. colour, which is the object of vision all — with the "common terms that apply to everything," and which are the objects of the mind, not of the senses.
+(It is noteworthy that Plato, in disposing of the claim of perception to be the whole of knowledge, contrasts the private or peculiar objects of the special senses — e.g. colour, which is the object of vision alone — with the "common terms that apply to everything," and which are the objects of the mind, not of the senses.
 These "common terms" correspond to the Forms or Ideas which are, ontologically, the stable and abiding objects, as contrasted with the particulars or sensibilia.)

 Theaetetus sees that he cannot say that judgment tout simple is knowledge, for the reason that false judgments are possible.
 He therefore suggests that knowledge is true judgment, at least as a provisional definition, until examination of it shows whether it is true or false.
 (At this point a digression occurs in which Socrates tries to find out how false judgments are possible and come to be made at all.
-Into this discussion at any length, but I will mention one or two suggestions that are made in its course.
+Into this discussion I cannot enter at any length, but I will mention one or two suggestions that are made in its course.
 For example, it is suggested that one class of false judgments arises through the confusion of two objects of different sorts, one a present object of sense-perception, the other a memory-image.
-A man may judge — mistakenly — that he sees his friend so way off.
+A man may judge — mistakenly — that he sees his friend some way off.
 There is someone there, but it is not his friend.
 The man has a memory-image of his friend, and something in the figure he sees recalls to him this memory-image: he then judges falsely that it is his friend who is over there.
 But, obviously, not all cases of false judgment are instances of the confusion of a memory-image with a present object of sense-perception: a mistake in mathematical calculation can hardly be reduced to this.
 The famous simile of the "aviary" is introduced, p147 in an attempt to show how other kinds of false judgment may arise, but it is found to be unsatisfactory; and Plato concludes that the problem of false judgment cannot be advantageously treated until the nature of knowledge has been determined.
 The discussion of false judgment was resumed in the Sophistes.)

-In the discussion of Theaetetus' suggestion that knowledge is true judgment, it is pointed out that a judgment may be true without weight fact of its truth involving knowledge on the part of the man who makes the judgment.
+In the discussion of Theaetetus' suggestion that knowledge is true judgment, it is pointed out that a judgment may be true without the fact of its truth involving knowledge on the part of the man who makes the judgment.
 The relevance of this observation is easily grasped.
 If I were to make at this moment the judgment, "Mr. Churchill is talking to President Truman over the telephone," it might be true; but it would not involve knowledge on my part.
 It would be a guess or random shot, as far as I am concerned, even though the judgment were objectively true.
 Similarly, a man might be tried on a charge of which he was actually not guilty, although the circumstantial evidence was very strong against him and he could not prove his innocence.
 If, now, a skilful lawyer defending the innocent man were able, for the sake of argument, so to manipulate the evidence or to play on the feelings of the jury, that they gave the verdict "Not guilty," their judgment would actually be a true judgment; but they could hardly be said to know the innocence of the prisoner, since ex hypothesi the evidence is against him.
 Their verdict would be a true judgment, but it would be based on persuasion rather than on knowledge.
 It follows, then, that knowledge is not simply true judgment, and Theaetetus is called on to make another suggestion as to the right definition of knowledge.

 True judgment, as has been seen, may mean no more than true belief, and true belief is not the same thing as knowledge.
 Theaetetus, therefore, suggests that the addition of an "account" or explanation (λόγος) would convert true belief into knowledge.
 Socrates begins by pointing out that if giving an account or explanation means the enumeration of elementary parts, than these parts must be known or knowable: otherwise the absurd conclusion would follow that knowledge means adding to true belief the reduction of the complex to unknown or unknowable elements.
 But what does giving an account mean?